campophealth/MPhil-PHS-Dissertation/README.md

 ## Annotation and filtering

 ## Q-Q plots

 Quantile-quantile (Q-Q) plots were created to investigate whether the test statistics are inflated.
-A genomic inflation factor, $\lambda$, was calculated by converting the *P*-values into the equivalent  $χ^2$  statistic from the $χ^2$ distribution on one degree of freedom. λ was given by the median of the observed $χ^2$ statistics divided by the expected median of the $χ^2$ distribution.
+A genomic inflation factor, $\lambda$, was calculated by converting the *P*-values into the equivalent  $χ^2$  statistic from the $χ^2$ distribution on one degree of freedom. $\lambda$ was given by the median of the observed $χ^2$ statistics divided by the expected median of the $χ^2$ distribution.

-##
+The Q-Q plots were created for *P*-values from CMAT and RAML analyses on four subsets of the data: all coding variants, all nonsynonymous variants, all missense variants, and frameshift and nonsense variants.
+The Q-Q plots created from CMAT analyses can be found in the file CMAT_pvals.R, and the Q-Q plots created from RAML analyses can be found in the file RAML_pvals.R.